loafey/master-thesis/Proposal/Proposal/1. Intro.typ

 System-Level Functional Language (SLFL) is a language based on Girard's linear #todo[Should PLL be referenced here too?] logic.
-SLFL is proposed as an alternative to system-level languages, as well as an being an intermediate compilation target for higher-level functional languages.
+SLFL is proposed as an alternative to system-level languages, as well as being an intermediate compilation target for higher-level functional languages.

 /*